-What are the targeted career pathway clusters in the Region?
-What are the skills that are in demand in the Region?
-How well do the existing skills of job seekers match the demands of local businesses?
+What are the targeted career pathway v clusters in the Region what are the targeted career patriwa y ciusteis iii tile negioi

+- ☐ What are the skills that are in demand in the Region? - ☐ How well do the existing skills of job seekers match the demands of local businesses?